All about Wheel Balance The What, When and Why of Wheel Balancing

-- axis of rotation where the center of gravity is located;
+- axis of rotation where the centre of gravity is located;

-- regular shape, when all points of the wheel (circle) are at an equal distance from the center of gravity.
+- regular shape, when all points of the wheel (circle) are at an equal distance from the centre of gravity.

 When it comes to balancing, we mean the process of wheel imbalance reduction to an acceptable level, mounting, suspension elements, disc and hub.
-The wheel must be positioned so as to distribute its weight as evenly as possible relative to its center and axis of rotation.
-In this case, each point of the circle will be located at an equal distance from the center, as it should be.
+The wheel must be positioned to distribute its weight as evenly as possible relative to its centre and axis of rotation.
+In this case, each point of the circle will be located at an equal distance from the centre, as it should be.

 Symptoms of out-of-balance tires